Last Updated on March 16, 2023

 If you’re a regular reader of this blog, you’ll know that we post a lot about Netflix scams.
 For good reason, too — it’s easily one of the companies scammers impersonate most.
 And it appears 2023 isn’t shaping up to be any different because the scammers have already been spreading their new Netflix scams hoping to trick people out of their personal and/or financial data.
 Keep on reading to learn about some of the Netflix scams you need to watch out for this year.

 Scammers will often send out emails designed to appear as though they were sent by Netflix — normally with the goal of getting you to click on a malicious link.
-Below are two examples.
+Below are two examples of Netflix scam emails.

 In the first example, the scammers are hoping to trick would-be victims into thinking that there has been a problem with the payment of their Netflix membership and that it’s been canceled.
 This is a common lie used in these types of scams because it will make some people put their guard down about parting with sensitive financial information.